Rams rest most of their starters in preseason loss to Chargers

 When it was starters vs. starters, the Rams looked ...: Sluggish.
 But very few of their starters actually suited up, particularly on defense.
 The only solidified defensive starters on the field were cornerback Trumaine Johnson and defensive back Lamarcus Joyner.
 On the Chargers' first series, the Rams allowed Travis Benjamin to beat them badly over the top for a 45-yard touchdown.
 On the Chargers' second offensive series, after Goff's interception, they gained 54 yards on nine plays, finishing their drive with a 2-yard touchdown run by Melvin Gordon.
 Woods had the best day for the Rams' first-team offense, with a couple of catches for 23 yards.
 The offensive line allowed a lot of pressure on Goff, but veterans Andrew Whitworth, Rodger Saffold and John Sullivan played only the first two series.

 One reason to be concerned: First-year Rams coach Sean McVay chose to sit most of his starters, and now you have to wonder if they've built enough continuity for when games start to count.
-Nine starters were kept out, including running back Todd Gurley, slot receiver Cooper Kupp, nose tackle Michael Brockers, cornerback Kayvon Webster, strong safety Maurice Alexander and all four of their starting linebackers: Robert Quinn, Mark Barron, Alec Ogletree and Connor Barwin.
+Nine starters were kept out, including running back Todd Gurley, slot receiver Cooper Kupp, nose tackle Michael Brockers, cornerback Kayvon Webster, strong safety Maurice Alexander and all four of the starting linebackers: Robert Quinn, Mark Barron, Alec Ogletree and Connor Barwin.
 If you include Aaron Donald, who continues to hold out, 10 of the Rams' 21 solidified starters will have not played in a game in at least 22 days by the time the regular-season opener rolls around Sept.
 10 (assuming no starters play in the preseason finale Thursday).
 Donald, Quinn, Barron, Webster and receiver Tavon Austin will finish the preseason without playing in any games.

 Rookie watch: Josh Reynolds, a fourth-round pick out of Texas A&M, impressed late in training camp and put on a show in one of the Rams' final drives of the third quarter.
 Reynolds caught a 16-yard pass across the middle and somehow held on after absorbing a vicious hit by Chargers safety Dexter McCoil, who drew an unnecessary-roughness flag.
 Three plays later, Reynolds beat Randall Evans over the top for a 38-yard touchdown catch.